 Tooth restoration is achieved using an artificial crown, which is designed using casts.
 The crowns are typically manufactured by specialized labs and can be made in various materials such as ceramics etc. based on your preference and budget.
 Once the crown is ready, it is pasted on the tooth using permanent adhesives.
-Crown is important not only from aesthetics point of view but also necessary for protection of the tooth from chewing forces.
+Crown is important not only from the aesthetics point of view but also necessary for the protection of the tooth from chewing forces.

 Post Treatment Care